rawra89/lon.github.io/_posts/1931-09-20-japanese-invasion-of-manchuria.md

 description: ""
 ---

-Digitized newspaper article written when the company was known as UP - written by Martin Sommers: https://www.upi.com/Archives/1931/09/21/Japan-pushes-troops-into-Manchuria-Chinese-flee/8811351203749/

 ## KOWPANGTZE, Manchuria, Sept.
 21, 1931
 Japanese troops were in control of all railways and telegraph lines within a hundred miles of Mukden today and Chinese residents are evacuating toward Peiping in panic.